 - The contract must also include clauses that deal with late payment or clauses that encourage early payment.
-Aside from this, the agreement must include a clause that allows caveats to be lodged over real estate the resident may own.
+Aside from these, the agreement must include a clause that allows caveats to be lodged over real estate the resident may own.

 - Agreements must include a clear itemised statement of fees that include all payables and how these fees are calculated.

 - Ensure that your documentation is proper.
-You can use these to support your claim for payment later.
+You can use these documents to support your claim for payment later.

 - If the agreement is signed under Power of Attorney, ensure that a copy of the Power of Attorney is obtained and maintained on file.

 - Where possible find out who has been appointed Executor of the Estate upon the passing of the resident.

 Read two of our case studies for aged care facilities here where, in the first case, Slater Byrne recovered the full amount, plus the costs, and, in the second case, we negotiated a 5-month payment plan for a $100k debt.